Family of Austin woman shot and killed in traffic speaks out as police see more acts of road rage

 His family is feeling that pain now.
 His niece, Ferguson, got into a minor wreck in North Austin on Sept.
 30. Police said she was shot and killed after pulling over to exchange information.

-"Everybody associated with her are just devastated and it's really been a traumatic incident.
+"Everybody associated with her are just devastated, and it's really been a traumatic incident.
 It's not like it was cancer or a car wreck.
-It was just needless," said Shackelford.
+It was just needless," Shackelford said.

 These senseless acts are happening more all over the country.
 According to Everytown Research, from 2018 to 2022, the number of road rage deaths nationwide doubled.

-Investigators in Austin said their aggravated assault unit gets a few road rage cases weekly.
+Investigators with the Austin Police Department said the Aggravated Assault Unit gets a few road rage cases weekly.

-"This is my second road rage homicide of this year that I've personally worked on," said Det.
-Israel Pina.
+"This is my second road rage homicide of this year that I've personally worked on," Det.
+Israel Pina said.
 "Over at aggravated assault, they have a few cases that come in, I think, even weekly with road rage incidents."

 On Saturday, Oct.
 7, 23-year-old Joshua Ford was arrested in Pflugerville.
 According to an arrest document, police said he pulled a gun on a woman and her 6-year-old child while driving in broad daylight.